-Content migration can sometimes be tricky and even downright messy (with good reason).
-In fact, the content migration can be the hardest part of implementing a new CMS.
-Having worked on some challenging migration projects for one of our European clients, I’d like to share a few practical tips on how to make life a little easier for teams involved with particularly large and demanding CMS migrations.
+Content migration can sometimes be tricky and even downright messy (with good reason) .
+In fact, large scale content migration is often the most difficult aspect of implementing a new CMS.
+Having worked on some challenging migration projects for many of our clients, we’d like to share a few practical tips on how to make life a little easier for teams involved with particularly large and demanding CMS migrations.

 First off, content migration should be executed as early as possible and presented to editors in the test environment.
 For large sites with thousands of pages, a 100% verification of their look and feel is hardly possible.
 However, starting the review process earlier helps with broadening test coverage and with identifying fresh migration-generated/CSS-related issues sooner.